 Follow proper seeding techniques when establishing alfalfa stands.
 Poor seeding management will decrease chances of developing a productive alfalfa stand.
 High yields of good quality forage can result only from well-established, properly managed, productive stands of alfalfa.

 Alfalfa can be seeded either in spring or fall in eastern Nebraska.
 Whether it is best to plant alfalfa in the spring or fall depends on two factors, predominant weed species and soil moisture.
-If the predominant weed species are summer annuals such as foxtail and pigweed, it may be best to plant alfalfa in the fall- provided the soil profile has adequate moisture for growth.
-This allows the alfalfa to get established with less weed competition and since it greens up in early spring, it will get a head start on the annual weeds next year that must come from seed when the soil temperature is right for germination.
+If the predominant weed species are summer annuals such as foxtail and pigweed, it may be best to plant alfalfa in the fall IF the soil profile has adequate moisture for germination and growth.
+This allows the alfalfa to get established with less weed competition.
+When established in the fall, alfalfa greens up in early spring and will get a head start on annual weeds next spring that must come from seed when the soil temperature and moisture is right for germination.

 If the predominant weed species are winter annuals such as pennycress or downy brome, spring planting may be best.
 The weeds can be killed with tillage or herbicides in early spring and then the alfalfa planted into a clean seed bed.
-Pennycress, downy brome, and other winter annual weeds are more dominant in former wheat ground since they have the same growth habit as winter wheat.
+Pennycress, downy brome, and other winter annual weeds are more predominant in former wheat or oat ground because they have the same growth habit as winter wheat.

-The best time for fall seeding alfalfa in eastern Nebraska is during the month of August, provided adequate soil moisture is available.
-Farmers sometimes wait until middle or late September to plant alfalfa.
-This is most often too late because the plants do not have a chance to become established before the first killing frost.
-The latest alfalfa should be seeded in the fall is September 10 in Lancaster County.
-If planting cannot be completed by that time, it is best to wait for another season.
+The best time for fall seeding alfalfa in eastern Nebraska is in late August, provided adequate soil moisture is available.
+Farmers sometimes wait until mid- to late September to plant alfalfa.
+This is most often too late because the plants do not have a chance to become established before a first killing frost and they are more susceptible to winterkill.

-Dr. Bruce Anderson, Extension Forage Specialist, says if you can’t bounce a basketball on the seedbed prior to planting alfalfa, the seed bed is too loose.
-Don’t have a basketball?
-Walk across the seedbed with hard soled shoes, if your heel sinks in more than 1⁄2 inch, it is too loose.
-A good rain after tillage will firm the seedbed.
+The natural tendency is to do tillage to create a fluffy, gardenlike seedbed.
+However, if you can’t bounce a basketball on the seedbed prior to planting alfalfa, the seed bed is too loose!
+If you don’t have a basketball, walk across the seedbed.
+If your heel sinks in more than 1⁄2 inch, it is too loose.
+A good rain after tillage will help firm the seedbed.
 Harrowing with the spikes set flat or rolling with a packer will firm seedbeds provided there is some moisture in the soil.

-Incorporate lime (when needed) into the soil prior to seeding.
-If more than 2 tons of lime per acre are required, incorporate lime at least 6 months before seeding.
+Both lime and phosphorus do not move into the soil rapidly with rainfall and need to be incorporated with tillage.
+Phosphorus can also be banded in the soil at planting time.
+Incorporate lime, if needed, into the soil prior to seeding.
+If more than 2 tons of lime per acre are required, incorporate the lime at least 6 months before seeding.

 Nitrogen fertilizer is generally not beneficial when applied to alfalfa.
 However, 10 to 15 pounds of nitrogen/acre applied at planting time often improves establishment on sandy soils.